frank3427/my-terraform-aws-examples/91_AWS_demo_DNS_multi_accounts/README.md

-Simplify DNS management in a multi-account environment with Route 53 Resolver
+##Demo91: Simplify DNS management in a multi-account environment with Route 53 Resolver##

 See https://aws.amazon.com/blogs/security/simplify-dns-management-in-a-multiaccount-environment-with-route-53-resolver/